coderbyheart/blog/_posts/2016-06-18-success-through-humanness.md

 title:  "Success through humanness: The autobiography by dm founder Götz W. Werner"
 date:   2016-06-18 08:00:00
 excerpt: > #
-  Book review of &amp;Womit ich nie gerechnet habe&amp; by Götz W. Werner.
+  Book review of Womit ich nie gerechnet habe by Götz W. Werner.
   I recommend this book to everyone who is facing problems like high turnover rates, inefficiency due to bureaucracy and incompetence or is, like me, interested in alternative operating-systems for organizations.